 Our key research themes are the impact of biodiversity loss on ecosystem functions and services, and the physiological processes involved in plant responses to climatic stress.

 We use novel techniques and approaches at scales going from the cell to the whole ecosystem in diverse environmental conditions in temperate, Mediterranean and tropical systems.
 We conduct research in controlled conditions (e.g., greenhouses and growth chambers), in manipulative experiments in natural ecosystems (e.g., drought and temperature manipulation) and use long-term national and international inventory platforms.

 This integrative approach has both theoretical and applied aims to address the parameterization of climate-vegetation models and guide new climate-smart management practices.

 - Role of functional diversity on ecosystem functioning

 - Climate change adaptation and acclimation strategies

-- Biogeochemical cycles (carbon, nitrogen)
+- Climate impact on biochemical cycles (carbon, water and nitrogen)